silverstripe/silverstripe-framework/docs/en/topics/grid-field.md

 ### GridFieldConfig_RelationEditor

 Similar to `GridFieldConfig_RecordEditor`, but adds features to work on a record's has-many or many-many relationships.
+As such, it expects the list used with the `GridField` to be a `RelationList`.
+That is, the list returned by a has-many or many-many getter.

 The relations can be:

 - Searched for existing records and add a relationship
 - Detach records from the relationship (rather than removing them from the database)
-- Create new related records and automatically add the relationship.
+- Create new related records and automatically add them to the relationship.

 	:::php
-	$gridField = new GridField('pages', 'All pages', SiteTree::get(), GridFieldConfig_RecordEditor::create());
+	$gridField = new GridField('images', 'Linked images', $this->Images(), GridFieldConfig_RelationEditor::create());

 The fields displayed in the edit form are from `DataObject::getCMSFields()`